EthanNichols/Evolutionary-Dice-Wars/README.md

 The only thing I would like to ask if you use this code, or idea is that you give credit to the Game Dev.

-Ethan Nichols (Lead Programmer and Artist)
+Ethan Nichols (Lead Programmer / Artist)